-

 Values

-ADHOC is an independent, non-partisan, non-political, non-profit, and non-governmental organisation.
+ADHOC is an independent, non-partisan, non-political, non-profit, and non-governmental organization.

 ADHOC’s logo is designed with the “Brahma-vihara’s” four-faced, and three arms under the crown of four faces, in three-color, and has the following meanings: